tcolb/tcolb.github.io/index.markdown

 ---

 # About
-Software Engineer at Pipeworks Studios, working primarily on tools for game development.
+Associate Software Engineer at Riot Games.
 Graduated from the University of Oregon with a B.S. in Computer Science.

 ## Professional Projects
 - Terraria Nintendo Switch (Unity, C#, Perf)